ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 ---

 > This is the first of a three-part blog post on the MLOps landscape.
 Here,
-> I’ll talk about the ML Lifecycle, and the personas or roles that pushes it
+> I’ll talk about the ML Lifecycle, and the personas or roles that pushed it
 > the way it is.

 <span class="firstcharacter">A</span> few years ago, I wished that more tools supporting ML in production become